markfinger/python-react/README.md

 [react-hot-loader](https://github.com/gaearon/react-hot-loader) is a particularly useful tool as it allows changes to your components to be streamed live into your browser.

-There are two solutions currently available to integrate webpack into a python system:
+To integrate webpack's output into a python system, the two most popular solutions are:

-- [django-webpack-loader](https://github.com/owais/django-webpack-loader) integrates webpack's output into
+- [django-webpack-loader](https://github.com/owais/django-webpack-loader) - uses a webpack plugin to generates
-  your project by leveraging a webpack plugin that generates a file for your python process to consume.
+  a file for your python process to consume.
+Tends to be simpler to reason about, does one thing and does it well.
+Requires you to interact with webpack directly.
-- [python-webpack](https://github.com/markfinger/python-webpack) integrates webpack's output by talking to a build server that wraps around webpack.
+- [python-webpack](https://github.com/markfinger/python-webpack) - talks to a build server that wraps around webpack.
+Tends to be more complex, but offers more features.
+Requires you to run a build server.

-Both projects can perform the same task of integrating webpack's output. django-webpack-loader is simpler to reason about, it aims to do one thing and do it well. python-webpack's more complex, but offers more features.
+For most use-cases, both tools will provide similar functionalities. django-webpack-loader puts you in direct control of webpack's processes, so it's a good starting point to learn about the tool. python-webpack abstracts away webpack, so it may be easier to integrate.

 Note: older versions of this library used to provide tools for integrating React into your frontend.
 While they provided some conveniences they also overly complicated deployments, limited the functionalities that